yfujis/yfujis.github.io/_posts/2025-05-01-Canonical-correlation-analysis.md

 \sum_{i=1}^r \cos^2\theta_i\le1, \sum_{i=1}^r \cos^2\phi_i\le1
 $$

-is achieved when all the weight is on the largest $\sigma_1$ term, i.e.,
+The upper bound is achieved when all the weight is on the largest $\sigma_1$ term, i.e.,

 $$
 \cos\theta_1 = \cos\phi_1 = 1